The truth about exercise technique- it's not as important as you think!

 3. Trying to exercise with perfect technique doesn’t help build habit & can DETRACT from performance

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #personaltrainer #fitnesstips #fittips #workout
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #personaltrainer #fitnesstips #fittips #workout